 School reserves the right to request assistance from the Local Authority in re-imbursing any outstanding dinner money.

 If your child is absent from school and meals have been paid for, these will be carried forward as credits and the following week’s payments adjusted accordingly.

 If your child would like to change from having a school meal to bringing a packed lunch, school should be given two weeks notice as the kitchen orders food in advance.

 Infant free school meals in England (Universal Free School Meals)

-Your child will be able to get free school meals if they are in:
+Your child will be able to get Universal Free School Meals at the moment if they are in:

-This is a Government run scheme to ensure that all younger children receive a school meal every day.
-If you are entitled to benefit related free school meals you should also apply for this (see below).
+This is a Government run scheme to ensure that all younger children receive a school meal every day but this scheme will end when they move into Year 3.

 *Income-based Jobseeker’s Allowance

 *Support under Part VI of the Immigration and Asylum Act 1999

 *Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190)